15498th/AHT10_esp8266/README.md

 ## AHT10_esp8266
 Micropython library for AHT10 humidity and temperature sensor.
-Adapted from [https://github.com/15498th/AHT10_esp32](https://github.com/15498th/AHT10_esp32) to use less memory by cost of changing interface and ommiting some methods.
+Adapted from [https://github.com/15498th/AHT10_esp32](https://github.com/15498th/AHT10_esp32) to use less memory by ommiting some methods and changing interface.
-I2C initialization is performed by calling code, so module should work on esp32 as well.

 ## Usage

 Measurement is triggered by calling `initiateMeasurement()`.
-It takes some time to complete the measurement, so data shouldn't be read from sensor memory before it is updated, otherwise it could be left in inconsistent state or contain values from previous reading.
+It takes some time to complete the measurement, so data shouldn't be read from device before it is updated, otherwise it could be left in inconsistent state or contain values from previous reading.
 See status evaluation section below.

-The sensor memory consists of 6 bytes.
-First byte is used for status bits and others are devided between temperature and humidity values.
+The devive memory consists of 6 bytes.
+First byte is used for status bits and the rest devided between temperature and humidity values.
 Sensor memory is read to internal buffer and converted to actual temperature and humidity values with `readData()` method.
 Converted values are stored in `AHT10.temperature` and `AHT10.humidity` fields.

 ```python
 import time